(B) Technical

 conditions.

-maximum criteria may not be exceeded.
-The acute aquatic life criteria shall be
+to be exceeded.
+The acute aquatic life criteria

-begins, and usually does not constitute a substantial portion of the life span
+exposure period, and usually does not constitute a substantial portion of

 (7)